By Teri Carnicelli

 A few short years from now, a large swath of grass at Los Olivos Park could be covered with cultivated rows of corn or wheat, large planter boxes growing a variety of edible herbs and vegetables, and a small restaurant and art & education center.

-This is the vision of Aric Mei and his business partner, Matt Moore, who are hoping the Phoenix Parks Board will get the ball rolling on this ambitious project by approving the proposal at the board’s Feb.
-22 meeting.
+This is the vision of Aric Mei and his business partner, Matt Moore, who are hoping the Phoenix Parks Board will get the ball rolling on this ambitious project by approving the proposal at the board’s March 22 meeting (**date changed from Feb.
+22).

 “The Farm at Los Olivos is a new proposal that we are working on with the city of Phoenix Parks and Recreation Department.
 The vision is to create a new farm, education, and food experience,” explains Mei, who is co-owner of The Parlor restaurant in Central Phoenix.
 Mei is no stranger to urban gardening, as there is a small garden that lines the entryway to The Parlor.
 They use the vegetables and fresh herbs grown in the garden for the eatery’s specialty dishes.